robertlarkins/math-and-code-tricks/Math/ClosedFormEquationDerivation.md

 for n &#x2265; 2
 </code></pre>

+The following description is based on [this answer](https://math.stackexchange.com/a/3525522).

+Equations with a linear recurrence relation (an equation that relates a term in a sequence to previous terms using recursion) can be deemed exponential if they have constant coefficients that produce exponentially growing terms (the `a` values) in the sequence.

-This is a recursive series which has the following set of values up to `n = 6`:
+This recursive series has the following set of values up to `n = 6`:

 | `n` | <code>a<sub>n</sub></code> |
 | --- | ---                        |